glenn20/upy-esp32-experiments/README.md

 are not as systematic, consistent or clearly presented as I would prefer, but there are still some useful conclusions to be drawn, so I thought I'd share this early work.

+One big caveat is that most of these initial measurements are made by monitoring the power consumption on the USB power line which will over-estimate power consumed when the devices are powered by battery.